zkuzmic/freeyogacolumbus/src/pages/index.md

   resulting from this class.
 currentClasses:
   - title: FREE Yoga Class
-    when: "8am every Saturday from October 1 through December 31, 2021 "
+    when: "8am every Saturday "
     what: One hour of flow yoga.
 We will continue to collect cash and food for the Pickerington food pantry, as well as used eyeglasses and used medicine bottles, red and blue, for the Pickerington Lions Club.
 Please bring your